teachop/xcore_ping/README.md

 ##Ultrasonic Distance Sensing for xCore
 This repository provides an xCore driver module for the HC-SR04 ultrasonic sensor / range finder.
-Also included is an example application that runs on the [XMOS xCore startKIT](http://www.xmos.com/startkit).
+An example app is included that uses an [XMOS xCore startKIT](http://www.xmos.com/startkit) with this sensor to make a [NeoPixel LED strip](https://github.com/teachop/xcore_neopixel_buffered) interactive.

 ###Introduction
 The [HC-SR04](http://www.micropik.com/PDF/HCSR04.pdf) devices, often called ping sensors, use sonar to determine distance to an object.